knime/knime-snowflake/org.knime.ext.h2o.database/lib/README.txt

 The jar file is generated in the org.knime.snowflake.h20.companion library by executing mvn clean verify.
-Do not forget to update the COMPANION_JAR constant in the UDFObject class if the version has changed!
+Do not forget to update the COMPANION_JAR constant in the UDFObject class, MANIFEST.MF and the build.properties file if the version has changed!